Bath and North East Somerset: Governance

-Elected mayor
+The unitary authority area is governed by Bath and North East Somerset Council.
+As a single-tier local authority, it is responsible for most local government functions including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
+It is also responsible for education, social services, libraries, main roads, public transport, trading standards, waste disposal and strategic planning.
+Fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

-Following a successful petition, a referendum was held on 10 March 2016 proposing a directly elected mayor for Bath and North East Somerset.
-However, the majority of voters in the district opted to stay with the current system.
+The current council consists of 59 councillors.
+The political division after the 2023 Bath and North East Somerset Council election was:

 Parishes

-The area of the city of Bath, which was formerly the Bath county borough, is unparished.
+The city of Bath is unparished.
 The fifteen electoral wards of Bath are: Bathwick, Combe Down, Kingsmead, Lambridge, Lansdown, Moorlands, Newbridge, Odd Down, Oldfield Park, Southdown, Twerton, Walcot, Westmoreland, Weston and Widcombe & Lyncombe.
 These wards are co-extensive with the city, except that Newbridge includes also two parishes beyond the city boundary.

 Demography

 170,238 people live in the area and approximately half live in the City of Bath making it 12 times more densely populated than the rest of the area.

 According to the UK Government's 2001 census, Bath, together with North East Somerset, which includes areas around Bath as far as the Chew Valley, has a population of 169,040, with an average age of 39.9 (the national average being 38.6).
 According to the same statistics, the district is overwhelmingly populated by people of a white ethnic background at 97.2% – significantly higher than the national average of 90.9%.
 Other non-white ethnic groups in the district, in order of population size, are multiracial at 1%, Asian at 0.5% and black at 0.5% (the national averages are 1.3%, 4.6% and 2.1%, respectively).

 The district is largely Christian at 71%, with no other religion reaching more than 0.5%.
 These figures generally compare with the national averages, though the non-religious, at 19.5%, are significantly more prevalent than the national 14.8%.
 Although Bath is known for the restorative powers of its waters, and only 7.4% of the population describe themselves as "not healthy" in the last 12 months, compared to a national average of 9.2%; only 15.8% of the inhabitants say they have had a long-term illness, as against 18.2% nationally.